The Great Kapok Tree

 The Great Kapok Tree is an American children's picture book about rainforest conservation.
 It was written and illustrated by Lynne Cherry and was originally published by Harcourt Brace Jovanovich in 1990.
 The book is dedicated to Chico Mendes, a Brazilian rubber tapper trying to protect the rainforests, who was murdered in 1988.
+The 30th Anniversary edition of the book was published in 2020 by Harper Collins with new information at the end about climate change and tropical rain forests.

 Plot summary

 Two woodcutters go to the Amazon rainforest.
 They stop beside a fine Ceiba tree and the larger man points to the tree and leaves.
 Lulled by "the heat and hum of the forest" the other woodcutter falls asleep beneath the Great Kapok Tree.
 While he sleeps, the many species of animals that live in the tree (including frogs, snakes, sloths, birds, anteaters and monkeys) come down to speak to him.
 They explain not only their dependence on the tree, but also the importance of the tree to the world.
 The man wakes up and sees the beauty of the rainforest.
 He picks up his axe and the word of the rainforest creatures echo through his mind.
 He has a moral dilemma.
 There is the tension in the story as he decides what to do.
 Will he follow the big man's orders or follow his own conscience?
 He considers what the animals have told him, and decides to leave the tree standing, dropping his axe and departing from the rainforest a changed man.
 (The young readers of the book let out sighs of relief!)